Mutotu/react-router-repeat/README.md

 export default App;
 ```

-Wrap each of the Page components in a `Route` component and set the `path` prop accordingly.
+Modify each of the Page components so they are set equal to an `element` of a `Route` component.
+Notice that you will enclose the Page component in curly braces, as well as enclose them within angle brackets, like this: `element={ < HomePage /> }` Assign the `path` prop accordingly.

 The `path` designates what path we will show that particular component for.